Skip to main content

 What CIPHER does

-The Collaborative Initiative for Paediatric HIV Education and Research (CIPHER) closes scientific gaps by placing the unique challenges of paediatric and adolescent populations in low- and middle-income countries on the global public health agenda.
+The Collaborative Initiative for Paediatric HIV Education and Research (CIPHER) closes scientific gaps by placing the unique challenges of paediatric and adolescent populations on the global public health agenda.

 Established in 2012, CIPHER accelerates an evidence-informed, human rights-based and integrated HIV response for infants, children, adolescents and young people living with and affected by HIV.